mowings/scylla/README.md

 Scylla is a job management system that allows cron-like functionality centralized on a single host, using  ssh instead of remote agents to run jubs remotely.
 Scylla was inspired by Yelp's excellent [tron](https://github.com/Yelp/Tron) package, but offers a number of improvements.

 ## Features
 * No dependencies, small footprint.
-Scylla is distributed as a pair of executables.
-Binaries are available as tar files and .deb files (see below).
+Scylla is distributed as a pair of executables and a few supporting files.
+Binaries are available as tar files, .deb files and .rpms (see below).
 * ssh-based.
 No remote agents required.
 Offers both connect and read-timeouts to detect hung jobs
 * Run jobs on single hosts, or pools of hosts.
 Jobs run across pools can run round-robin (1 host chosen per job) or in parallel
 * Dead simple configuration